essarrdee/Schaak/README.md

 Scroll to zoom.
 Space to pause.
 Tab to switch control between black and white.
+Be nice and share the mouse/keyboard (or plug in two!).
 Current control has green cover squares, enemy has magenta.
 Left-click drag to select pieces.
 Right-click drag to set destination area.